BennyWang/AutoAdapter/README.md

 # AutoAdapter
-A library for for simplifying adapter creation
+A library for for simplifying adapter creation, support List, RecyclerView, ViewPager.

 ## Content